bubbawelshy/3420ISQA/Use_Case_1.md

 <br><br>
 <b>Primary Actor:</b> Corporate Developer
 <br><br>
-<b>Goal in Context:</b> The developer is able to determine the license of this software package as well as the vulnerability it may contain.
+<b>Goal in Context:</b> The Developer is able to examine the Licenses and Vulnerabilities associated with a specific Software Package.
 <br><br>
 <b>Stakeholders:</b>
 <ul>
-<li><i>Corporate Developer:</i> To be able to provide the correct license and vulnerability information.</li>
+<li><i>Corporate Developer:</i> To be informed on the correct Licenses and Vulnerabilities.</li>
-<li><i>Corporate Manager:</i> To be able to make decisions and apply policies from the correct license and vulnerablity information.</li>
+<li><i>Corporate Manager:</i> To be able to make decisions about policies from the correct license and vulnerablity information.</li>
 </ul>
 <b>Preconditions:</b>
 <ul>
-<li>Correct software package </li>
-<li>Reliable internet connection</li>
-<li>Know what results are needed </li>
+<li>The information is stored in a database. </li>
+<li>There is a stable internet connection. </li>
 </ul>
 <b>Main Success Scenario:</b> The developer receives the correct license and vulnerability information so that others can make decisions.
 <br><br>
-<b>Failed End Conditions:</b> The developer does not receive the correct license and vulnerability information and others cannot make a decision.
+<b>Failed End Conditions:</b> The developer does not send the correct files and recieves the incorrect information on the Licenses and Vulnerabilities.
 <br><br>
-<b>Trigger:</b> The developer sends the software package to get scanned for licenses and vulnerability.
+<b>Trigger:</b> The developer sends the software package to get scanned for licenses and searches the NIST database for vulnerabilities.